AkariAsai/self-rag/README.md

 ```

 ### Long-form (ASQA, FactScore)
-For long-form QA, you can either run evaluations with a retrieval model or run it with pre-given passages.
+For long-form QA, you can either run evaluations with a retrieval model or with pre-given passages.
 Currently, we are working on reducing run-time memory requirements (DPR / Contriever with the whole English Wikipedia Embeddings requires 100 GB RAM) speeding up for long-form generations, and releasing the inference code using a small set of initial retrieved documents first (~20).

 *Note: Our current implementation is specifically designed for evaluations of target task datasets.
 We are planning to update our code base to make the interface more simple and easier to use.
 We will announce it when we release another version.*